What Is Impressionism in Art & Film? Definition & Examples

 Edgar Degas’s early work combines academic realism with emerging Impressionist detail.
 While the floral still life bursts with color and texture, the woman’s reserved posture introduces a psychological tension.
 This transitional piece shows Degas’s shift toward everyday subjects and observational intimacy.

-In the 1860s, Napoleon III’s modernization of Paris led working-class residents to the suburbs, replacing medieval neighborhoods with open boulevards, plazas, and parks.
+In the 1860s, Napoleon III’s modernization of Paris pushed many working-class residents to the suburbs, replacing older neighborhoods with open boulevards, plazas, and parks.
 These urban changes shaped the Impressionists’ focus on everyday scenes and modern life, from street cafés to riverside leisure.
-Their work rejected the Salon’s academic traditions and embraced an independent, observational style that mirrored the city’s social shifts.

 A hazy harbor scene at sunrise with blue-grey tones and an orange sun reflecting on the water